Business

 Obstinance to this process from well-off homeowners is inherently a net drain on the surrounding area despite its obvious benefits.
 Not only are homes situated closer to schools typically valued higher, but desirable (read: well-funded) districts can incite bidding wars that gallop prices well above market rates.
 And this is all before addressing the societal benefits that are created, which can have lasting effects on a macro level.

 From a shrewd (read: economic) perspective, schools are job creators and serve as integral nodes that support a community’s potential to deploy a workforce across any number of industries.
-When properly resourced, schools reciprocate that value by offering variety of programming that alleviates working parentspromotes social engagement for elderly citizens, and prepares subsequent generations for adult life.
+When properly resourced, schools reciprocate that value by offering a variety of programming that alleviates working parentspromotes social engagement for elderly citizens, and prepares subsequent generations for adult life.
 If your blood pressure is rising, pause and think of a teacher who helped you become the person you are today.
 Ask yourself: aren’t children more likely to succeed when they’re well-educated and supported?

 Now imagine a society where cantankerous taxpayers get their way and retain their wealth without these contributions to the public good.
 Like us all, they eventually grow old.
 Nestled in their high-value homes after decades of denying resources to the surrounding blocks, they start to feel the walls closing in.
 Sure, they’re comfortable.
 But declining graduation rates have trickled up, making it difficult to find local home care that meets their unique needs.
 This is compounded by a rising lack of agency.
 At first, just driving at night is tricky.